Learn VR Development: Tips, tricks, and guides to develop VR and AR applications

 Build a portfolio, consciously

-As you’re experimenting, tinkering, and building upon your project, Raghav urges you to take notes throughout the process.
+As you’re experimenting, tinkering, and building upon your project, Raghav urges you to take notes throughout the process and compare them with other learners of mixed reality spectrum and of course, your peers.
 Especially when working on a portfolio project — or a project that might become one — try to document your process in the moment using screenshots, writing down decisions you made and why, and how you handled roadblocks.
 Not only does this streamline the documentation process for your project, but you can your overall progress, share notes as a resource for others in your community, and trace your steps should you get lost down the development rabbit hole.

 Ask for help